Military history of Asian Americans: Filipino Americans

 Filipino American, Felix Cornelius Balderry, served in the Union's Michigan 11th Infantry.
 Other Filipino Americans served in the U.S. Navy aboard the Little Ada, the Conemaugh, and other ships.

 There are accounts of Filipino Americans serving in Louisiana with the Confederacy during the Civil War; one served aboard the C.S.S.
 Alabama, and some served in the Louisiana Zouaves.

-More than a hundred documented Native Hawaiians also served in the Civil War, however due to poor record keeping of non-white combatants, the origin of some participants like Prince Romerson have been claimed by both the Filipino and Native Hawaiian communities as many are listed under anglicised names such as "John Boy" with no other information other than as being from “The Sandwich Islands” with dark eyes, hair and complexion.
+More than a hundred documented Native Hawaiians also served in the Civil War, however due to poor record keeping of non-white combatants, the origin of some participants like Prince Romerson have been claimed by both the Filipino and Native Hawaiian communities as many are listed under anglicised names such as "John Boy" with no other information other than as being from "The Sandwich Islands" with dark eyes, hair and complexion.

+During World War II, up to estimated 400,000 Filipino men served in the United States Military, Miscegenation laws in the united states prevented Filipinos marrying american women, despite this many Filipino males who served in the United States military cohabited with white females.
+For example, the state of California refused to grant licenses for Filipino soldiers to marry what the state calls "white women".
+Chapain Noury said to the Chief of Chaplains said "It jus happens that there are very few filipina girls here and consequently they have to out with white girls.
+As I said there is great number of our Filipino soldiers are now living for several years with white girls and were never married..... and they have children."

 Indian Americans

 A number of individuals from India and the Indian subcontinent served during the American Civil War.

 Anthony F. Gomez, who was born in Lahore in 1837 as Conjee Rustumjee Cohoujee Bey to an aristocratic Parsi family, joined the United States Navy in 1863 after settling in Brooklyn, New York and converting to Christianity, serving during the Civil War.
 After the Civil War, he moved to San Francisco in 1867, married a local woman, and worked for the Navy until his death in 1911 from pneumonia.

 Charles J. Simons, born in Bombay, was awarded the Medal of Honor for his actions at the Battle of the Crater.
 He enlisted as a sergeant in 1861 and was assigned to Company A, 9th New Hampshire Infantry Regiment in 1862.
 He was promoted to Second Lieutenant in 1864 and First Lieutenant in early 1865.
 He died in 1914 in Chicago, Illinois.